Alex10001-L/Forecasting-Tesla-Stock-Value-based-on-Public-Sentiment-of-Elon-Musk/README.md

 # Forecasting-Tesla-Stock-Value-based-on-Public-Sentiment-of-Elon-Musk
 **Note- This project was accomplish with 3 other individuals.
-I was responsible for scraping up Reddiment comments, forecasting Tesla stock, and correlation analysis.**
+I was responsible for scraping Reddit comments, forecasting Tesla stock prices, and performing correlation analysis, which is why only these specific code sections are included.**

                                                       Executive Summary